Wireless Power Consortium

 The Wireless Power Consortium (WPC) is a multinational technology consortium formed on December 17, 2008, as an open standards development organization.
 WPC is a virtual corporation with administrative offices in Washington, DC.
-Its mission is to create and promote global adoption of its interface standards: Qi (pronounced “chee”) for small, mobile electronics such as phones and wearable devices like watches, and Ki (pronounced “kee”) for wireless power in the kitchen.
+Its mission is to create and promote global adoption of its interface standards: Qi (pronounced “chee”) for wireless power transfer in small, mobile electronics such as phones and wearable devices like watches, and Ki (pronounced “kee”) for wireless power transfer in kitchen appliances like electric cooktops and kettles.
 It is an open membership organization comprising Asian, European, and American companies, advocating for and promoting a global standardization of wireless charging technology.

 The founding of the Wireless Power Consortium can be traced to Fulton Innovation, a 100% subsidiary of Alticor, parent company of Amway.
 The original motivation was to power a portable water purifier, sold by Amway, called eSpring, for which the wireless power transfer technology called eCoupled was created.
 On November 26, 2008, Fulton Innovation released "The Base Spec: Low Power Specification Guide for Partnered Product Development, Revision 0.9".
 Buoyed by the acquired intellectual property of a bankrupt University of Cambridge spin-out called Splashpower, and in an attempt to replicate the success story of the 1999 Wi-Fi Alliance, Fulton Innovation and Philips led the establishment of the Wireless Power Consortium (WPC) in December 2008.